Lee01-bit/python/README.md

 - CSV files contains plain text and is a well know format that can be read by everyone including Pandas.

+Read JSON files

+Viewing the data

+- The head() method returns the headers and a specified number of rows, starting from the top.
+- if the number of rows is not specified, the head() method will return the top 5 rows.

+- There is also a tail() method for viewing the last rows of the DataFrame.
+- The tail() method returns the headers and a specified number of rows, starting from the bottom.

+Getting info from the data
+Info About the Data

+- The DataFrames object has a method called info(), that gives you more information about the data set.

+Cleaning Empty Cells
+- By default, the dropna() method returns a new DataFrame, and will not change the original.
+- Now, the dropna(inplace = True) will NOT return a new DataFrame, but it will remove all rows containing NULL values from the original DataFrame.

+  Replace Empty values
+  - The fillna() method allows us to replace empty cells with a value: